 Rotational Axes axes rotational rotational The A, B and C axes produce angular motion (rotation).
-Typically, A rotates around a line parallel to X, B rotates around a line parallel to Z.
+Typically, A rotates around a line parallel to X, B rotates around a line parallel to Y, and C rotates around a line parallel to Z.